CE Experimental Research Tables

-Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, documentation on measurement error in the CE, and information on how to get the most from the CE published and prepublication tables.
+Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, and information on how to get the most from the CE published and prepublication tables.

-Note that the Generational Table is ongoing research work, and has not been produced using BLS production methods and standards.
-As such it is experimental and subject to refinement.
+Note that the 2014 through mid-2016 Generational tables were research work, and had not been produced using BLS production methods and standards.
+The 2016 annual Generational table is now included in the standard tables.

 All consumer units: Annual detailed expenditure means, standard errors, coefficients of variation, and weekly (D) or quarterly (I) percents reporting, Consumer Expenditure Survey, 2013-16

 Guidance to the user: Care should be taken when analyzing detailed expenditure subcategories in the prepublication tables, as the small number of households reporting an expenditure can cause the mean dollar estimate to be imprecise.
 Users should consider the coefficient of variation (CV).
-Expenditures with CVs of 25% and over are generally considered unreliable.
-For further information on standard error and variance in the CE, see: http://www.bls.gov/cex/ce_se_2015.pdf
+Expenditures with CVs of 25 percent and over are generally considered unreliable.
+For further information on standard error and variance in the CE, see Standard Errors in the 2016 Consumer Expenditure Survey.

 This table was developed to show the large amount of additional detailed expenditure data calculated by the CE.
 The table contains Means, Variances, and Percent reporting (MVP).
 The CE standard published tables are an aggregate of the integrated data, and contain only higher level summary rows.
 This Prepublication table contains data pulled from three different tables.
 The three underlying tables summarized in this table can be obtained by contacting us.